cwillmor/cwillmor.github.io/fonts/chough.md

     key: ss01
 ---

-**Chough** is a monolinear sans serif with high x-height, a true italic, and support for Latin and Cyrillic scripts.
+**Chough** (pronounced "chuff") is a monolinear sans serif with high x-height, a true italic, and support for Latin and Cyrillic scripts.
 Its subtle curves lend it charm and humor.

 Chough was my final project for
 [Type West 2024](https://typewest.letterformarchive.org/2024/), taught by Maria Doreuli, Christopher Slye, and Miguel Sousa.
 You can read the process book and specimen